k-paxian/dart-json-mapper/README.md

     Enum`.values` refers to a list of all possible enum values, it's a handy built in capability of all enum based types.
 Without providing all values it's not possible to traverse it's values properly.

+    * How to configure Dart Enums to have `String` / `num` values to be sent to the JSON?

+    While registering those enums via adapter it is possible to specify value mappings for each enum:
+    ```dart
+    import 'package:some_package' show ThirdPartyEnum, ThirdPartyEnum2;

+    JsonMapper().useAdapter(
+        JsonMapperAdapter(enumValues: {
+            ThirdPartyEnum: ThirdPartyEnum.values,
+           ThirdPartyEnum2: EnumDescriptor(
+                                values: ThirdPartyEnum2.values,
+                               mapping: <ThirdPartyEnum2, String>{
+                                          ThirdPartyEnum2.A: 'AAA',
+                                          ThirdPartyEnum2.B: 'BBB',
+                                          ThirdPartyEnum2.C: 'CCC'
+                                        }
+                            ),
+           ThirdPartyEnum3: EnumDescriptor(
+                                values: ThirdPartyEnum3.values,
+                               mapping: <ThirdPartyEnum3, num>{
+                                          ThirdPartyEnum3.A: -1.2,
+                                          ThirdPartyEnum3.B: 2323,
+                                          ThirdPartyEnum3.C: 1.2344
+                                        }
+                            )
+        })
+    );
+    ```

 There are few enum converters provided out of the box: